 What is an insulin ‘sliding scale’?

-A sliding scale is an intravenous drip with insulin and glucose, two separate intravenous lines which enter the hand or wrist via one intravenous needle.
+A sliding scale (or the real name: variable rate intravenous insulin infusion, sometimes abbreviated to ‘VRIII’) is an intravenous drip with insulin and glucose, two separate lines which enter the hand or wrist via one intravenous needle.

 The sliding scale helps to stabilise blood sugar levels by adding glucose if levels drop too low, or by adding insulin if your levels raise too high straight into the bloodstream.

 Blood sugar levels are monitored frequently by manually testing (finger pricking) and the sliding scale is adjusted manually as required.